 The perks of having dual nationality is that one country’s passport may open up the doors for you to visit a place that the other may prohibit.
-I could have gone to Cuba as an Ecuadorian plenty of times when I lived there for almost 8 years.
+I could have traveled to Cuba as an Ecuadorian plenty of times when I lived there for almost 8 years.
 But when I was younger, I was broke.
 Now that I am

-almost an adult, I got the opportunity to go as a gringa.
+almost an adult, I got the opportunity to go as a gringa (U.S. citizen).
 And yes, it was a long planning process.
 It has been the trip that I’ve had to plan the most for.
 But it was fun, I don’t regret it, and I would go again tomorrow.
 In order to help you find out more about the entire planning aspect, I based it on the questions I had leading up to and during my visit to the island.

 How is the Online Booking Process?